MariadlRosa-1224/isles-of-vielora/pages/crafting.md

 	  50 +1 ability, +4 materials (tier 5)
 -
 - ## Material
-	- Technique can only do much if you use basic materials
+	- Technique can only do much if you use basic materials, better materials increases the power o your
-- The